 He has previously lived and worked in Australia and Kazakhstan.

 Tom has considerable experience in personal injury litigation.
-He regularly acts in multi-track cases, as well as appearing before the First Tier Tribunal in criminal injuries compensation cases and before the Coroners Courts for inquests.
+He regularly acts in substantial multi-track cases and he appears at inquests (including Article 2 inquests).
 He is a member of the Personal Injury Bar Association.

 Tom has a growing clinical negligence practice and he is a member of the Professional Negligence Bar Association.

-Tom keeps up to date with civil procedure more generally.
-'The Lawyer' has published opinion and analysis articles by him on the Jackson reforms, such as on the Court of Appeal decision in Denton (‘Mitchell Revisited: the sting in the tail’), and he provides lectures to solicitors on developments in the law.
+Tom keeps up-to-date with civil procedure more generally.
+'The Lawyer' has published opinion and analysis articles by him on the Jackson reforms (‘Feeling the judicial chill’) and the Court of Appeal decision in Denton (‘Mitchell Revisited: the sting in the tail’), and he provides lectures to solicitors on developments in the law.

 Tom has a particular interest in commercial and property work and is regularly instructed in such cases.
 His experience extends to contractual disputes, residential and business landlord and tenant cases, neighbour disputes, beneficial interests in land cases, estate agency and letting agency commission claims, lease / licence issues and building disputes.
 Tom is a member of the London Common Law and Commercial Bar Association.

 Tom has recently been appointed as an editor of the Landlord and Tenant Reports, published by Sweet & Maxwell.

 Tom also practises in professional negligence work in cases involving a variety of different professionals.
 His current and recent instructions include claims against engineers, architects and solicitors.
 He is a member of the Professional Negligence Bar Association.